-Our Early Program classrooms are mixed-age classrooms that provide an authentic Montessori experience for children three and four years-old.
+Our Early Program classrooms are mixed-age classrooms that provide an authentic Montessori experience for children two years, 10 months through four years, eleven months.

 |Start Time||End Time||Start Time||End Time|